secwexen/security-playbooks/SUPPORT.md

 - Logs, screenshots, or error messages
 - Environment details (OS, Python version, tools used)

-## Lab & Scenario Support

-If you need help running:

-- Log analysis tools
-- Detection rules
-- MITRE ATT&CK scenarios

-Please include:

-- The exact file or scenario name
-- Command you executed
-- Output or error message
-- Your lab environment setup

-This helps maintainers reproduce the issue quickly.

 ## Security & Vulnerability Reports

 If you discover a **security issue**, do **NOT** open a public GitHub issue.